 Here I will do my best to explain how to squeeze as much value as possible out of that bearded guy (or that lady with strange glasses) you’ve just signed a consulting services contract with.

-The key is to understand what past-founders-turned-consultants are really good at and what is rather beyond their limits.
+The key is to understand what past-founders-turned-consultants are really good at and what is beyond the limits of startup consulting.
 Today we are going to start with the first part: what an independent business development consultant can do for your startup.

 1) Provide a fresh, independent and educated perspective on your business idea

 Your startup is your baby.
-You love and cherish it just as you mom cherished you twenty-something years ago.
+You love and cherish it just as your mom cherished you twenty-something years ago.

-- you cannot impartially assess the strengths and weaknesses of your product;
+- you cannot objectively assess the strengths and weaknesses of your product;

 Their own negative experience also allows business startup consultants, who are also past founders, to notice when things are going wrong early enough — which may prove valuable to you.

-Those who have already been there are aware of the actual cost of different inputs your startup needs — so you can delegate the budgeting job to them without hesitation.
+Those who have already been there are aware of the actual cost of different inputs your startup needs — so you can delegate the budgeting job to an independent business development consultant without hesitation.

 The truth is there is neither an overnight success nor failure here.
-And there is neither a curtain, nor audience with wigs, fans and theatrical binoculars waiting for your great premiere in a gilded candle-lit hall.
+And there is neither a curtain nor an audience with wigs, fans, and theatrical binoculars waiting for your great premiere in a gilded candle-lit hall.
 The reality is simply the opposite: nobody cares.

 How many brands of, say, kitchenware can you recall?
-Be sure: those 2-3 you could remember invested millions and years to make several percent of population aware of them.
+Be sure: those 2-3 you could remember invested millions and years to make several percents of the population aware of them.

 That is why you need to launch small and fast — so you can start getting customer feedback asap and eventually iterate from your basic vision to something your customers truly need.
 Initially, all you need is a limited, focused version of your product — with only the most essential features that reflect key assumptions of your business model.
 This is called “Minimum Viable Product”.